go-jira/jira/t/README.md

+## Tests

+The test are written using the `osht` bash testing framework.
+Please read the (documentation)[https://github.com/coryb/osht/blob/master/README.md] for `osht`.

 ## Setup
 These tests assume there is a jira service running at 127.0.0.1:8080 with user "gojira" and password "gojira123".
 There should also be a poweruser "admin" with password "admin123"